-Standards One-Story Single-family Additions and Detached Accessory Structure Max. inc rease in floor area 750 sq. ft. or 20% of the existing floor area, whichever is less Max. total floor area 3,500 sq. ft. or the applicable floor area ratio (FAR) limit under the zoning district or in a Community Plan, whichever is more restrictive Max.
-Single-family Addition 20 ft. or the coastal zoning height standards, whichever is more restrictive height Detached Accessory Structure 15 ft.
-Min. lot a nrea Not applicable Min. setbacks 5 ft. to all property lines on lots up to 6,000 sq. ft.
-6 ft. to all property lines on lots up to 7,500 sq. ft.
-10 ft. to all property lines on lots up to 10,000 sq. ft.
-15 ft. to all property lines on lots > 10,000 sq. ft.
+Standards One-Story Single-family Additions and Detached Accessory Structure Max. inc rease in floor area 750 sq. ft. or 20% of the existing floor area, whichever is less Max. tota al floor area 3,500 sq. ft. or the applicable floor area ratio (FAR) limit under the zoning district or in a Community Plan, whichever is more restrictive Max.
+Single-family Addition 20 ft. or the coastal zoning height standards, whichever is more restrictive height Detached Accessory Structure 16 ft.
+Min. lot area Not applicable Min. setbacks 5 ft. on lots up to 6,000 sq. ft.
+6 ft. on lots up to 7,500 sq. ft.
+10 ft. on lots up to 10,000 sq. ft.
+15 ft. on lots > 10,000 sq. ft.
 (Or the required setbacks in a Community Plan, Master Plan, or subdivision, whichever is more restrictive) Environmental Protection (Countywide Plan Consistency) Outside of a Stream Conservation Area and Wetland Conservation Area